 Dr. Adam W. Feinberg

-Associate Professor, Biomedical Engineering and Materials Science & Engineering
+Professor, Biomedical Engineering and Materials Science & Engineering

 - B.S., Materials Science and Engineering, Option in Bioengineering, Cornell University, 1999

 - Ph.D., Biomedical Engineering, University of Florida, 2004

 - Postdoctoral Research Assoc., Department of Chemical Engineering, University of Florida, 2005

 - Postdoctoral Fellow, School of Engineering and Applied Sciences, Harvard University, 2010